IBM/ddlmig/README.md

 stogroupidx=stogroupidx|'/local/idx1' # The paths for index storage group.
 Command separated list for multiple stogrouptemp=stogrouptemp|'/data/temp1' # The paths for temporary storage group.
 Command separated list for multiple
 ```
 The initial size of the table space is calculated from the source database.
 This is an important step to allocate required space upfront so that Db2 and GPFS are not in conflict.
 This makes things faster for the data load.
 It is a good practice.
-The src.properties file has a paratemter `initialSizeIncrement` through which you can scale up or down the initial size calculation.
+The src.properties file has a parameter `initialSizeIncrement` through which you can scale up or down the initial size calculation.

 ## HPU Installation